knative/docs/contributing/STEERING-COMMITTEE.md

   candidate
 - Members of the committee may step down at any time.
 When a member steps down, their organization shall nominate a new candidate.
+- If a member leaves their organization, the organization must nominate a new committee member to replace them following the nomination and confirmation process.
 - If an organization is unable to seat a candidate, the KSC reserves the right to reallocate the seat to another organization.
 - Changes to the number of seats, which company seats are allocated to, and